Cosmological constraints on exotic injection of electromagnetic energy: Applications and forecasts

-For masses $M\lesssim 10^{13}\,{\rm g}$, we expect no constraints since the evaporation took place before $10^{12}\,$s, hence we expect CMB anisotropies to be insensitive in that range (see Fig.~\ref{Fig:AllConstraints}).
-In the range $ 10^{13}\,{\rm g}\ll M\ll 10^{15}\,{\rm g}$, the actual time dependence of the evaporation is important.
-The actual spectrum emitted is rapidly changing with the mass, which complexifies substancially the treatment and we postpone accurate computations of the constraints for future work.
 Let us finish this section with a quick comparison with Ref.~\cite{Belotsky:2014twa}.
-In this work, an estimate of the impact of PBH within the mass range $10^{16}-10^{17}$ g was made.
-They assume an effective ``on-the-spot'' approximation, and work out the value of the absorption efficiency (which would roughly correspond to our $f_{\rm eff}$) under some simplified assumptions for the energy losses and spectra of evaporated particles.
-However, what might lead to the biggest difference with our work is that they compute the free electron fraction history using saha fromula.
-Hence, the energy injected to the medium affect the ionization history only through reheating, which in turns lead to very different evolution for $x_e$ as can be seen from our fig.~\ref{Fig:f_z_pbh}$-$ right panel, compared to their fig.~6.
-Our more accurate computation, that takes into account both impact of energy injection through heating and direct ionization (as well as excitation) of the atoms, shows that the free electron fraction evolution departs significantly from saha equation, with a reionization starting already at redshift $\sim$ few $\times100$.
-Furthermore, depending on the mass, the energy deposition efficiency might evolve substantially with redshift ($\sim ~2$ orders of magnitude for a PBH with mass $10^{17}$g), which is a sign that the on-the-spot approximation isn't appropriate.
-Still it is reasonnable to believe that this treatment might hold at the level of the constraints as it is the case for decaying particles.
-In the abscence of obvious criterium \footnote{Our criterium derives in previous section fails at yielding constraints better than an order of magnitude.} one would need to perform a PCA to define $f_{\rm eff}$, an involved procedure that might not succeed, and thus we won't develop it here.
+In this work, an estimate of the impact of PBH within the mass range $10^{16}\,{\rm g}-10^{17}$ g was made.
+They assumed an effective ``on-the-spot'' approximation, working out the value of the absorption efficiency (which would roughly correspond to our $f_{\rm eff}$) under some simplified assumptions for the energy losses and spectra of evaporated particles.
+However, what might lead to the biggest difference with our work is that they compute $x_e(z)$ using Saha formula.
+Hence, the energy injected to the medium affect the ionization history only through reheating, which in turns lead to very different evolution for $x_e$ as can be seen from our Fig.~\ref{Fig:f_z_pbh}$-$ right panel, compared to their Fig.~6.
+Our more accurate computation, that takes into account both the impact of energy injection through heating and the ionization (as well as excitation) of the atoms, shows that the free electron fraction evolution departs significantly from Saha equation, with a reionization starting already at redshift of few hundreds.
+Thus, the constraints of Ref.~\cite{Belotsky:2014twa} should not be considered quantitatively reliable.